Mission, Vision, Summary of Programs

 - appreciate the merits of hard work and perseverance.

-The Learning Center promotes the academic success of students who are at risk due to diagnosed disabilities and insufficient preparation.
+The Learning Center promotes the academic success of students who are at risk due to diagnosed disabilities, other special needs, and insufficient preparation.
 In addition, all Wesleyan students are given the opportunity to be supported by instruction in college level learning strategies and through the outreach of the Walk-In Tutoring System.
 Finally, the Learning Center staff is charged with ensuring College compliance with the Americans with Disabilities Act (ADA) for all students who qualify for this protection.

 In addition to serving all students on campus through various academic support initiatives, the structured program for students with learning and attention problems will model excellence in the field.
 The Learning Center seeks to stay current with research in the disciplines of cognitive psychology and special education to implement best practices.
 This knowledge will continue to be the foundation for offering a broad range of services, assistance, and guidance to support students with varying levels of need and for delivering individually structured support through the provision of comprehensive yet flexible services.